morrowind-modding/tes3cs-manual/content/objects/object-types/book.md

 _Enchantment_: The number of enchantment points the item has.
 Used for enchanting.

 _Enchanting_: The enchantment attached to the object.
-Can only attach “Cast Once” type enchantings[^1] and only to scrolls.
+Can only attach “Cast Once” type enchantings and only to scrolls.

 _Book Text_: In order for the text to appear as viewable in game, the book text uses a simplified HTML notation.
 To see an example of how the tags work, view the _Morrowind Books HTML.htm_ file in your Morrowind\\Data Files\\BookArt directory.
 Also view the source code on that file through your browser. (character limit: 64,000)

 _References Persist_: If checked, the object will remain persistent in world.

 _Blocked:_ If checked, the specific object becomes read-only.

-[^1]: Original text "enchantings" should be "enchantments"